Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Methodology

-We will move on from the Basic Stage to the Advanced Stage upon the emergence of a few strong categories, as recommended by Hoda \cite{Hoda2021}.
-We describe the details of the Advanced Stage next.
+We transitioned from the Basic Stage to the Advanced Stage upon the emergence of a few strong categories (e.g., barriers and strategies related to searching for SE jobs), as recommended by Hoda \cite{Hoda2021}.